 Do you need planning permission for garden rooms?

-- they must be single storey, with a maximum eaves height of 2.5m, a maximum overall height of 4m with a dual pitched roof or 3m for any other roof;
+- Garden rooms must be single storey, with a maximum eaves height of 2.5m, a maximum overall height of 4m with a dual pitched roof or 3m for any other roof;

-You will definitely need to apply for planning permission on an annex or garden room if you plan on using it as a dwelling.
+You will definitely need to apply for planning permission if you're are planning an annexe or garden room if you plan on using it as a dwelling.

 Check whether your local council advise that you apply for a lawful development certificate before any work takes place.